cncf/toc/reviews/2021-Kyverno-annual.md

 * structural schemas in OpenAPIv3
 * strategic merge patches

-This focus on Kubernetes and the subsequent ability to leverage Kubernetes internals makes Kyverno intuitive and easier to use for Kubernetes administrators and users.
+Kyverno's focus on Kubernetes and its subsequent ability to leverage Kubernetes internals makes it intuitive and easy to use for Kubernetes administrators and operators.

 Kyverno was accepted as a CNCF Sandbox project on [November 9th, 2020](https://docs.google.com/spreadsheets/d/1Nnh_usr0tSZxaUpxTusqeIqKxMmvuEViRkyO9e_Do40/edit#gid=1136111842).